-Over the past couple of decades, the University and the College have faced a consistent decrease in support from the state, Now, 13 percent of the University’s budget comes from state funds.
-These budget decreases have been offset by significant increases in tuition placing a greater burden on students to self-fund their education.
-To help offset these costs for students, CED is focused on increasing scholarship and fellowship for undergraduate and graduate students.
+Over the past couple of decades, the University and the College have faced a consistent decrease in support from the state.
+Now, 13 percent of the University’s budget comes from state funds.
+These budget decreases have been offset by significant increases in tuition, placing a greater burden on students to self-fund their education.
+To help offset these costs for students, CED is focused on increasing scholarships and fellowships for undergraduate and graduate students.
 Please consider donating on March 8 during CED’s Big Give campaign to help the College retain and attract a diverse and vibrant student body.
 Give online on March 8 at ced.berkeley.edu.

 About CED Big Give

 Big Give is UC Berkeley’s one-day crowdfunding campaign, commencing at 9 p.m. on Wednesday, March 7 and ending at midnight on March 8.
 The College of Environmental Design is raising money on Big Give for the Diversity Fund for Student Support, which supports scholarships and fellowships for underrepresented minorities at CED.

 If you would like to support the campaign, but can’t donate, please share a memory or highlight from your time at CED on Facebook, Twitter or Instagram and tag #CEDBigGive and #CalBigGive.